armin-fx/BandedScad/doc/object.md

 - The base module is shown by default, the edges must extra set
   - The type of the edge is set by default to _no fillet edge_.
   - If the edge type is set, all edges have the size `0`, means they are unset.
-  - If only parameter `r` is set, all (not defined) edges will set to this size.
-  - You can define every edge size specially with the parameter `edge_xxx` without specify `r`.
+  - You can define every edge size specially with the parameter `edge`
-  - If `r` is set, this value will multiplied with every specified edge size, so you can activate every specific edge with `1` and deactivate with `0`, all so activated edges so gets the size `r`.

 ### Cutting or adding parts for edges [^][contents]